catpea/catpea/README.md

 2. [eternia]: Synchronous Processing Framework (2nd Reference Implementation)
 3. [peacekeeper]: Asynchronous Processing Framework (3rd Reference Implementation)

+## Future Content For Website
+- [research]: Markdown source for software development research.
+- [fitness]: Markdown source for fitness advice.
+- [essays]: Notes about philosophical ideas and concepts.
+- [portfolio]: My Portfolio (private)
+- [resume]: My Resume (private)

+# Software

+## Command Line Programs
+- [endir]: Command line utility to virtually place all HTML files in a sub directory by prefixing all the absolute paths specified in a, link, img, and script with a user specified prefix.

 # Research

 ## Command Execution